Koromix/rygel/web/koffi.dev/pages/contribute.md

 # Making a release

-First, you must update the code in three steps:
+First, you must update the code in four steps:

 - Change the version number in `package.json`
 - Add an entry to `CHANGELOG` to summarize the changes since last release
 - Commit theses changes with the message *Bump Koffi to X.Y.Z*
+- Create a signed tag on this commit with `git tag -s koffi/X.Y.Z -m 'Koffi X.Y.Z'`

 Once this is done, you can publish a new release with the following commands: